Jeff Steiner's Americans in France.

 Moving PlannerVisa Information for France

 Update (02/2008): It’s been reported to me that the EU is cracking down on those overstaying their three month visa.
 It was reported that in Frankfurt travelers returning to the US were stopped and detained for lack of a long term visa.
-A fine was waived but they have to get a long term visa.
+A fine was waived but they had to get a long term visa.

 If you have any info on this please contact me.

 If you would like to stay longer than three months in France then you have some work to do.
 If you are in the states then I would suggest that you get in contact with the French embassy or nearest consulate.
-Here is the French Embassy web site that lists all consulates in the United States, http://www.ambafrance-us.org/intheus/consulates.asp.
-When dealing with French bureaucracy be patience, you can sometimes get conflicting information when asking two different people.
+Here is the French Embassy web site that lists all consulates in the United States.
+When dealing with French bureaucracy be patient, you can sometimes get conflicting information when asking two different people.
 Just before I came to France this last time, I called the consulate in Boston to find out what I needed in the way of a visa.
 At first I was told that I needed to get a long term visa, this in tales a physical, proof of health insurance and other annoying stuff.
 Then I called back and was told that I did not need to get a long term visa and that everything would be taken care of at my closest Préfecture or Sous Préfecture, the government office that handles most administrative functions in France.
 Needless to say I took the easier route and had no problems.

 A year after arriving there was a slight problem, when I went to renew my Carte de Sejour the woman at the Préfecture told me that in fact I should have had long term visa before coming to France.
 She said that my file would need to be 'reviewed' before I could get a ten year Carte de Sejour.
 She also said that it should not be a problem.
 It just might mean some more paperwork.
 So my suggestion is get the long term visa before you come to France.